-I am in the process of selling my ground floor flat in Rotherham and the estate agent has just called to say that the purchasers are changing their conveyancer.
-The reason given is that the mortgage company will only work with property lawyers on their approved list.
-Why would a big named lender only work with specific solicitors rather the firm that they want to appoint to handle their conveyancing in Rotherham ?
+I am in the process of selling my house in Rotherham and the EA has just telephoned to advise that the buyers are switching conveyancer.
+The excuse is that the bank will only engage with solicitors on their approved list.
+On what basis would a big named mortgage company only work with specific law firms rather the firm that they want to choose for their conveyancing in Rotherham ?

-Lending institutions attribute this action to a rise in fraud as the reason for the pruning – criteria have been tightened as a smaller panel is easier to maintain.
-Banks tend not to disclose how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is being contacted daily by practices that have been removed from panels.
-Plenty of firms are unaware that they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
-The buyers are unlikely to have any sway in the decision.
+Mortgage companies attribute this action to a rise in fraud by way of justification for the reduction – criteria have been narrowed as a smaller panel is easier to monitor.
+No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is hearing daily from firms that have been removed from panels.
+Some are unaware that they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
+The buyers are not going to have any sway in the decision.

 After looking at mumsnet.com for an affordable lawyer in Rotherham, most advise that I must instruct a CQS accredited solicitor.
 Can you explain what CQS is?

 Rotherham Conveyancing Quality Scheme practices have obtained certification by the law Society CQS was created to promote high standards in the in the legal transfer of properties.
 CQS enables house movers to recognise solicitor firms that provide a quality residential conveyancing.
 Rotherham is one of locations in England and Wales in which CQS have offices.
 The scheme requires solicitors to undergo a strict assessment, compulsory training, self-reporting, spot checks and yearly assessments in order to maintain CQS status.
 It is available to solicitors and not licensed conveyancers and has the support of the Association of British Insurers.